taghad/taghad/README.md

-- 🔭 I’m currently working on Meghyas
-- 🌱 I’m currently learning  computer engineering [aut](https://https://aut.ac.ir)
+- 🌱 I’m currently learning  computer engineering [AUT](https://https://aut.ac.ir).
 <!--
 **taghad/taghad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+- 🔭 I’m currently working on Meghyas
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...